lukso-network/LIPs/LSPs/LSP-20-CallVerification.md

 function lsp20VerifyCallResult(bytes32 callHash, bytes memory callResult) external returns (bytes4 magicValue);
 ```

-MUST return the `lsp20VerifyCallResult(..)` function selector if the call to the function is allowed.
+This function is the **post-verification** function.

+It can be used to run any form of verification mechanism after having run the actual function that was initially called.

 _Parameters:_

 - `callHash`: The keccak256 of the parameters of `lsp20VerifyCall(..)` parameters packed-encoded (concatened).
-- `callResult`: The result of the function being called on the contract delegating the verification mechanism.
+- `callResult`: the result of the function being called on the contract delegating the verification mechanism.
+  - if the function being called returns some data, the `callResult` MUST be the value returned by the function being called as abi-encoded `bytes`.
+  - if the function being called does not return any data, the `callResult` MUST be an empty abi-encoded `bytes`.

+_Returns:_

-_Returns:_ `magicValue` , the magic value determining if the verification succeeded or not.
+- `magicValue`: the magic value determining if the verification succeeded or not.

+_Requirements_

+- MUST return the `lsp20VerifyCallResult(..)` function selector if the call to the function is allowed.
 ## Rationale

 TBD